Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-North Korea remained the most repressive media environment in the world in 2011.
-The one-party regime owns all media, attempts to regulate all communication, and rigorously limits the ability of the North Korean people to access information.
+North Korea remained one of the most repressive media environments in the world in 2012.
+The one-party regime owns all domestic news outlets, attempts to regulate all communication, and rigorously limits the ability of the North Korean people to access outside information.
 Although the constitution theoretically guarantees freedom of speech, constitutional provisions calling for adherence to a “collective spirit” restrict in practice all reporting that is not sanctioned by the government.
-All journalists are members of the ruling party, and all media outlets serve as mouthpieces for the regime.
-Since the death of North Korean leader Kim Jong-il in December 2011, the media have focused their attention on consolidating national unity around his successor and youngest son, Kim Jong-un.
+All domestic journalists are members of the ruling party, and all media outlets serve as mouthpieces for the regime.
+The North Korean media have continued to focus their attention on consolidating national unity around Kim Jong-un, who assumed the country’s leadership after the death of his father and predecessor, Kim Jong-il, in December 2011.

 Under the penal code, listening to unauthorized foreign broadcasts and possessing dissident publications are considered “crimes against the state” that carry serious punishments, including hard labor, prison sentences, and the death penalty.
-Even though North Koreans have been arrested for possessing or watching television programs acquired on the black market, there has been an increase in the flow of news and information into North Korea thanks to foreign radio stations and nongovernmental organizations (NGOs) that send multimedia content across the border.
-Since 2009, Reporters Without Borders has been supporting Seoul-based radio stations such as Free North Korea Radio, Radio Free Chosun, and Open Radio for North Korea, which are the main sources of independent news and information available to the North Korean population.
-Operating since the mid-2000s, they are the first radio stations run by North Korean refugees to broadcast to the population in the north.
+North Koreans have been arrested for possessing or watching television programs acquired on the black market.
+Nevertheless, in recent years there has been an increase in the flow of news and information into the country via foreign radio stations and nongovernmental organizations that send multimedia content across the border.
+Since 2009, Reporters Without Borders has been supporting Seoul-based radio stations such as Free North Korea Radio, Radio Free Chosun, and Open Radio for North Korea.
+Operating since the mid-2000s, these are the first radio stations run by North Korean refugees to broadcast to the population in the North, where they serve as the main available sources of independent news and information.
+With the growing popularity of DVD players in the country, smuggled foreign DVDs have become an important source for information about life outside North Korea.
+Although televisions are required to be fixed to official channels, nearly one-third of the population—mainly those living along the Chinese and South Korean borders—reported accessing foreign television broadcasts, according to a May 2012 report by InterMedia.

-In a recent opening to Western media, North Korea agreed to allow the Associated Press (AP) to open its first full-time and all-format news bureau in the country.
-The AP office, which had been due to open in December 2011, was delayed following the death of Kim Jong-il.
-The new office will be located inside the headquarters of the state-run Korea Central News Agency (KCNA) in Pyongyang.
-Though the agency previously opened a video bureau in 2006, its photographers and journalists will now be able to work there on a regular basis—albeit under heavy restrictions.
+State-owned outlets dominate the media landscape.
+They include the Korea Central News Agency (KCNA); Rodong Sinmun, the newspaper of the ruling Workers’ Party; the party’s Korean Central TV; and, on the radio, the Korean Central Broadcasting Station.
+In a recent opening for Western media, North Korea agreed to allow the Associated Press (AP) to establish its first full-time and all-format news bureau in the country.
+The AP bureau officially opened in January 2012 after weeks of delay following the death of Kim Jong-il.
+It is located inside the headquarters of the KCNA in Pyongyang.
+Although AP had maintained a video bureau in North Korea since 2006, the new full-time news bureau allowed its photographers and journalists to work in the country on a regular basis, albeit under heavy restrictions.

 There are currently no accurate statistics measuring the rate of internet penetration in the country.
-However, the online presence of North Korean media has increased in recent years.
-Rodong Sinmun, the ruling party newspaper, launched a new website in February 2011, while the KCNA website has improved since debuting in 2010.
+However, the online presence of North Korean official media has increased in recent years.
+Rodong Sinmun launched a new website in February 2011, while the KCNA website has improved since debuting in 2010.
 The website of the Korean Friendship Association, a major channel for promoting propaganda abroad, offers multimedia content, including videos.
-North Korea maintains YouTube and Twitter handles under the name of Uriminzokkiri.
-These new connections, however, have little significance for average citizens.
+North Korea maintains YouTube and Twitter accounts under the name Uriminzokkiri (Our Nation).
+These new connections, however, have little significance for most citizens.
 Global internet access is still restricted to a handful of high-level officials who have received state approval, and to foreigners living in Pyongyang.
-For average citizens, web access is available only to a nationwide intranet that does not link to foreign sites.
-The Korea Computer Center, a government information technology research center, controls the information that is allowed to be downloaded onto the intranet.
+Increasing numbers of academic scientists and students are also permitted limited internet access.
+Ordinary citizens are granted access only to a national intranet that does not link to foreign sites.
+The Korea Computer Center, a government information-technology research center, controls the information that can be downloaded from the intranet.
 As personal computers are highly uncommon in homes, most access occurs via terminals in libraries or offices.
+However, the use of USB flash drives smuggled from China has improved the flow of outside information into North Korea.